teurajarvi/amplifyapp/README.md

 > amplify add auth

-Using service: Cognito, provided by: awscloudformation
+_Using service: Cognito, provided by: awscloudformation_

-The current configured provider is Amazon Cognito.
+_The current configured provider is Amazon Cognito._

-Do you want to use the default authentication and security configuration?
-(Use arrow keys) Default configuration
+- _Do you want to use the default authentication and security configuration?
+(Use arrow keys)_ -- _Default configuration_
-Default configuration with Social Provider (Federation) Manual configuration
+  -- _Default configuration with Social Provider (Federation)_
+  -- _Manual configuration_
-I want to learn more.
+  -- _I want to learn more._

 Select: Default configuration

-Warning: you will not be able to edit these selections.
+- _Warning: you will not be able to edit these selections._
-How do you want users to be able to sign in?
-(Press <space> to select, <a> to toggle all, <i> to invert selection) ( ) Email
+- _How do you want users to be able to sign in?
+(Press <space> to select, <a> to toggle all, <i> to invert selection)_ -- _( ) Email_
-(\*) Username
+  -- _(\*) Username_
-( ) Phone number
+  -- _( ) Phone number_

 Select: Username

-Do you want to configure advanced settings?
-(Use arrow keys) No, I am done.
+- _Do you want to configure advanced settings?
+(Use arrow keys)_ -- _No, I am done._
-Yes, I want to make some additional changes.
+  -- _Yes, I want to make some additional changes._

 Select: No, I am done.

-Successfully added auth resource amplifyapp795afc35 locally
+_Successfully added auth resource amplifyapp795afc35 locally_

-Some next steps:
+- _Some next steps:_
-"amplify push" will build all your local backend resources and provision it in the cloud "amplify publish" will build all your local backend and frontend resources (if you have hosting category added) and provision it in the cloud
+  -- _"amplify push" will build all your local backend resources and provision it in the cloud_ -- _"amplify publish" will build all your local backend and frontend resources (if you have hosting category added) and provision it in the cloud_

-## Deploy the authentication service configured in previous steps
+# Deploy the authentication service configured in previous steps

 > amplify push --y